Robertshannon96/Divorce/README.md

 # Predicting Divorce With Machine Learning

 # The Goal
-Can divorce be predicted based of a 54 questonaire?
-In this project the goal is to cater to both consumers and data scientists.
-Consumers in this case are new couples entering into the world of marriage who want to discover important questions that impact how successful a marriage in.
-In order to satisfy fellow data scientists, the other goal in this project to create the best possible model to predict marriage sucess based on previous data.
+Can divorce be predicted based on a 54 questionnaire In this project the goal is to cater to both consumers and data scientists.
+Consumers in this case are new couples entering into the world of marriage who want to discover important questions that impact how successful a marriage is.
+In order to satisfy fellow data scientists, the other goal in this project is to create the best possible model to predict marriage success based on previous data.

 # Background

 Divorce has been increasingly common in today's society.
 The Center for Disease Control, [CDC](https://www.cdc.gov/) conducts a [National survery](https://www.cdc.gov/nchs/data/dvs/national-marriage-divorce-rates-00-18.pdf) anually on marriage and divorce rate trends.
-The latest findings reported 2,132,853 marriages and 782,038 divorces for just the year 2018.
+The latest findings for us here in the United States, it's reported that 2,132,853 marriages and 782,038 divorces for just the year 2018.

 It turns out that Turkey is among some of the top countries with increasing divorce rates.
+[Turk stat](https://www.tuik.gov.tr/Home/Index), the Turkish statistical institution of Turkey reported that "A total of 155,047 [out of 554,389 marriages] couples got divorced last year, climbing 8% year-to-year".

 # The Data
 The data for this project was found [here](http://archive.ics.uci.edu/ml/datasets/Divorce+Predictors+data+set).
 Hosted by the UCI machine learning repository.
-A break down of 54 features and 170 different participants.
+A breakdown of 54 features and 170 different participants.
+The survey was conducted on couples from the country of Turkey as this country displays an abnormally high divorce rate

 <details>
   <summary>
     Click this drop down menu to take a look at all questions from the survey.
   </summary>
 **Import**  to note here that these questions are a direct Turkish-English translation and are quite loose in their meanings.
-Upon further reading, each participant in the relationship were asked these questions about their significant other, instead of just the male asked about the wife as it appears.
+Upon further reading, each participant in the relationship was asked these questions about their significant other, instead of just the male asked about the wife as it appears.
     <ol>
    <li> When one of our apologies apologizes when our discussions go in a bad direction, the issue does not extend.</li>
     <li> I know we can ignore our differences, even if things get hard sometimes. </li>